mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment-aws/deploy-to-aws/_index.md

 # Provisioned app details

-AWS Lambda functions have semantic names, which means that a function described in the `manifest.json` file translates to AWS as `$appID_$appVersion_$functionName` to avoid collisions with other apps' or other versions' functions.
-And **appsctl** provisions lambda functions using this name.
+AWS Lambda functions have semantic names, which means that a function described in the `manifest.json` file translates to AWS as `$appID_$appVersion_$functionName` to avoid collisions with other apps' or other versions' functions. **appsctl** provisions lambda functions using this name.
 For example the name of a `servicenow` app's lambda function might be `com-mattermost-servicenow_0-1-0_go-function`. **appsctl** handles naming the AWS Lambda functions.
 The dedicated S3 bucket name is stored in the environment variable: `MM_APPS_S3_BUCKET`.

 This also stores all apps' static assets and manifest files.